Sociological theory: Structure and agency

 Structure and agency (or determinism and voluntarism) form an enduring ontological debate in social theory: "Do social structures determine an individual's behaviour or does human agency?"
 In this context, agency refers to the capacity of an individual to act independently and make free choices, whereas structure relates to factors that limit or affect the choices and actions of the individual (e.g. social class, religion, gender, ethnicity, etc.).

-Discussions over the primacy of either structure and agency relate to the core of sociological epistemology, i.e. "what is the social world made of?", "what is a cause in the social world", and "what is an effect?".
+Discussions over the primacy of either structure and agency relate to the core of sociological ontology, i.e. "what is the social world made of?", "what is a cause in the social world", and "what is an effect?".
 A perennial question within this debate is that of "social reproduction": how are structures (specifically structures that produce inequality) reproduced through the choices of individuals?

 Synchrony and diachrony

 Synchrony and diachrony (or statics and dynamics) within social theory are terms that refer to a distinction emerging out of the work of Levi-Strauss who inherited it from the linguistics of Ferdinand de Saussure.
 The former slices moments of time for analysis, thus it is an analysis of static social reality.
 Diachrony, on the other hand, attempts to analyze dynamic sequences.
-Following Saussure, synchrony would refer to social phenomena as a static concept like a language, while diachrony would refer to unfolding processes like actual speech.
+Following Saussure, synchrony would describe social phenomena at a specific point of time, while diachrony would refer to unfolding processes in time.
 In Anthony Giddens' introduction to Central Problems in Social Theory, he states that, "in order to show the interdependence of action and structure...we must grasp the time space relations inherent in the constitution of all social interaction."
 And like structure and agency, time is integral to discussion of social reproduction.
 In terms of sociology, historical sociology is often better positioned to analyze social life as diachronic, while survey research takes a snapshot of social life and is thus better equipped to understand social life as synchronic.
 Some argue that the synchrony of social structure is a methodological perspective rather than an ontological claim.
 Nonetheless, the problem for theory is how to integrate the two manners of recording and thinking about social data.